-Enter commercial negotiations armed with a clear understanding of the cost to serve a particular customer type or product group.
-Offer a tailored price to service model based on known cost to serve – e.g. discount for full pallet orders.
-Go Supply Chain has produced tailored cost to serve models for customers in retail, food and non-food manufacturing.
-The models are well structured and we work closely with your team in development and handover.
+These cost reduction initiatives can enable clients to enter commercial negotiations armed with a clear understanding of the cost to serve a particular customer type or product group.

+Our specialist consultants offer a tailored price-to-service model based on known cost to serve –for instance – discount for full pallet orders.
+Go Supply Chain has produced tailored cost to serve models for customers in retail, FMCG and Non-FMCG.
+The models are well structured, and we work closely with your team in development and handover..

 Cost to Serve Modelling Considerations

 • What do the unprofitable customers have in common?

 • What can we change to reduce the cost to serve for high cost-to-serve customers?

 • Can we tailor our pricing to encourage positive customer behaviours?